Swiss oil traders weigh opportunities following US intervention in Venezuela

 Giacomo Luciani, a lecturer on commodity trading at the University of Geneva, says that while it may take “months, if not years” before a stable political environment may allow for investments to begin flowing into the Caribbean country, “trading companies may play a role by anticipating finance or contributing to the financing of some of these projects by taking minority shares in the equity”, a model already adopted elsewhere.

-Venezuela’s vast known reserves, Luciani stressed, would be a key incentive for investorslooking to avoidi exploration risks, an important consideration when engaging in new oil ventures.
+Venezuela’s vast known reserves, Luciani stressed, would be a key incentives for investors looking to avoid exploration risks, an important consideration when engaging in new oil ventures.

 At the trigger?

 “I would be disappointed if they didn’t invest in the longer term,” a Swiss trader, who asked not to be named, told Swissinfo about large Swiss trading houses responding to opportunities in Venezuela when the time is ripe.
-In the meantime, he said, some trading firms may prepare for any possible future investments by setting up companies in other offshore jurisdictions such as? .
-And why offshore?
+In the meantime, he said, some trading firms may prepare for any possible future investments by setting up companies in other offshore jurisdictions.

 Shares in Baar-based Glencore in Canton Zug, with its significant oil trading branch, rose on Monday following the US intervention, as investors seek to gain from potential opportunities.